tidymass/tidymass-website/content/en/r-package/massprocesser.md

 Review TIC/BPC, RT correction, the peak table and extracted EICs.
 Preserve intermediate files if later inspection requires them.
 The parameter values below are an example, not a validated method for your instrument.
 Inspect output files after the call; do not assume its return value is the final dataset.

+## Visual guide: the route through this chapter

+{{< tutorial-figure src="/tutorial-images/r-package-massprocesser-en.svg" caption="From scans to feature intensities.
+Numbers show the reading order; this is a schematic." >}}

+Begin with representative files spanning your batches.
+Adjust ppm to mass accuracy and peakwidth to observed peak duration.
+After processing, inspect EIC shapes and RT alignment, then check sample and feature counts.
+More detected rows alone do not establish better parameters.

 ## Functional scope

 Raw processing; EIC extraction; chromatogram visualization; adjusted-RT visualization; targeted-table validation.